 Here is what it will look like after the first coat.
-The fabric will take at 2-3 coats of a chalky type paint, but it really depends on the color of the fabric and the color of the paint that you choose.
-I chose a gray chalky based paint This color took me two coats to cover the whole chair including the wood parts.
+The fabric will take at 2-3 coats of chalky type paint, but it depends on the color of the fabric and the color of the paint you choose.
+I chose gray chalky-based paint.
+This color took me two coats to cover the whole chair, including the wood parts.
 No prep was needed for the wood, except a good wipe down with a wet cotton cloth to remove any dirt from the surface.

 Blending Colors When You Paint Fabric